pflanze/functional-perl/README.md

   `Chj::xoutpipe`,
   `Chj::xpipe`,
   `Chj::xtmpfile`:
-  operations on filehandles that throw exceptions on errors, plus many utilities.
+  operations on filehandles that throw exceptions on errors by default, plus many utilities.
-  I wrote these around 15 years ago, as a means to offer IO with exceptions and more features, but in the mean time alternatives have been grown that are probably just as good or better; if you know which replacements this project should be using, please tell.
+  I wrote these around 15 years ago, as a means to offer IO with exceptions and more features, but in the mean time alternatives have been grown that are probably just as good or better.
+Do you know which replacements this project should be using?

 * a few more modules that are used by the above (some originally part of [chj-perllib](https://github.com/pflanze/chj-perllib))